-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice Criteria the course GE 7f: Design and Analysis of Algorithms 4 3 0 1 Pass in Class XII Data Structures
+Course title Credits Credit distribution of the course Eligibility Pre-requisite & Code Lecture Tutorial Practical/ Practice criteria of the course (if any) Design and Analysis of Algorithms 3 0 1 Pass in Class XII Data Structures

 Course Objectives

 The course is designed to develop understanding of different algorithm design techniques and use them for problem solving.
 The course shall also enable the students to verify correctness of algorithms and analyze their time complexity.